 There are many phases to the pool construction process.
-Our hands-on owner, Hank Thompson, will be available every step of the way to supervise and answer any questions.
 Some of the phases can be messy, but with over 30 years of experience, you can trust that you will end up with a pleasant experience and beautiful waterscape.
 Remember, you have to break some eggs to make an omelet.

 After you approve the final design of your pool, permits (we do this) are in place and HOA approvals (you do this) have been acquired, we will paint an outline of your pool on the ground.
 Contrary to most pool companies, we are flexible during the construction process in accommodating changes.
 We will do our best to incorporate any changes you request along the way.
 There won’t be any extra charges unless you are upgrading or adding on.

 After layout, an excavation crew will begin digging your pool.
 This is, unavoidably, a noisy phase that will last three to four days depending on the weather and soil conditions.
 There will be wooden forms around the pool to assist in construction.
 Most of the excavated dirt will be removed during this process.
 Some of the dirt may stay on site to be used for other phases of construction.
 If you would like to use any of this dirt for your landscaping purposes, just let us know.